As an Amazon Associate, I earn from qualifying purchases.

 a white scalloped bowl with cubes of crispy butternut squash with afork on a white board

-It’s wonderful roasted and so very easy.
+Butternut squash is wonderful when roasted and so very easy to make.
 Perfect as the base for a main dish, or a delicious side, you’ll flip for this oven-roasted butternut squash.

 How to Serve Crispy Butternut Squash?